BC ART OF MENTORING 2018

 This is a family-friendly event–all ages are welcome!

 Creating a village, where all ages are welcome and included, is an important element of the Art of Mentoring culture.
-Besides our rich program for Adults, the week includes various programs for Youth aged 4-12, Teens 13 and up, and additional programming for those who are, or are becoming, Elders.
+Besides our rich programs for Adults, the week includes various programs for Youth aged 4-12 (or young teens), an exciting overnight adventure for Teens 13 and up, and additional programming for those who are, or are becoming, Elders.

-Parents with children 3 and under are welcome to join our Deer and Fawns program (FULL–please enquire before registering), created so that parents ones can participate in learning and community without having to separate from their little ones,
+Parents with children 3 and under are welcome to join our Deer and Fawn program, created so that parents with very young children can participate in learning and community without having to separate from their little ones,

 All programs run concurrently, with families coming together for meal times and in the evenings.

 The format is similar to a day camp.
-While the youth programs make it possible for parents to participate in most workshop activities, we ask that parents supervise their children at meal times, as well as during the early evening and bedtime.
-Evening sessions are usually intended for the whole family/community together and include music and stories.
+While the youth programs make it possible for parents to participate in most workshop activities, we ask that parents supervise their children during non-program times such as meal times, as well as during the early evening and bedtime.
+Our connective evening sessions are usually intended for the whole family/community together and include music and stories.

 Teen Wilderness Journey